leatama19/First-Repo/Week-10/README.md

 When you click on the bowl a burst of colourful particles generate.
 Eventually it slowly fades away and disappear once they float off screen.

+**Developed sketch:**
+I have developed my sketch further by introducing a "pop" text effect that appears at the mouse position each time the user clicks.

+*features:*
+- Created a popTimer variable to control how long the text "pop" stays on screen
+- Add random wind and gravity to particles
+Displays "pop" text at mouse click position
+Keeps particle system with loc,vel,acc

 **How to interact:**
 Click anywhere on the canvas